 Lizard Island is Australia's northernmost island resort.
 240km north of Cairns and 27km off the coast of Queensland, the resort is set amidst 1,000 hectares of land and marine National Park, covering 24 sugar-white sandy beaches and one topaz hued lagoon.

 Cairns Airport (www.cairnsairport.com) services international and domestic carriers, with regular flights from major Australian cities, as well as direct flights from Singapore, Hong Kong, Tokyo, and Auckland.
-From Cairns you will have to take a one-hour transfer flight to Lizard Island; these are operated by East Air, and return flights are from AU$700 a person.
+From Cairns you will have to take a one-hour transfer flight to Lizard Island; these are operated by East Air, and return flights are from AU$710 a person (AU$770 a person from 1 April 2020).
 The terminal is a 15-minute drive from Cairns Airport's domestic and international terminals, a free shared shuttle is available for resort guests.
 Daily scheduled flights depart Cairns for Lizard Island at 11am and 2pm; and flights depart Lizard Island for Cairns at 12.30pm and 3.25pm.

 Queensland Rail (www.qr.com.au; 13 16 17) offers two Tilt trains and three Sunlander departures from Brisbane to Cairns weekly.
 You will then need to fly from Cairns to Lizard Island.